Ghyda-pc/DataEngineeringProject/README.md

 ````

-5- Now you can access the Airflow webserver on http://localhost:8080/
+5- Now you can access the Airflow webserver on http://localhost:8080/ <br />
-                      the Pgadmin is on http://localhost:8000/
+                      the Pgadmin is on http://localhost:8000/<br />
     note : all passwords configuration are in the docker-compose yaml file

 6- All generated plots will be available in the "output" mounted folder